Do you struggle to compete with more established businesses? Do you want to know how to boost your trust factor?

 Take the time to spell everything out.
 Be proud of what your business does, and show that pride with a clear, complete explanation of your offer.

-3. A solid guarantee helps you boost trust
+3. A solid guarantee helps you boost your trust factor

 Another marketing maxim is that over time, guarantees make more sales than they cost to offer.